 - Backups: Whether for business or personal purposes, backups of your data should always be encrypted.
 If your device is lost, stolen or wiped, this backup will be critical in getting you up and running again, so be sure to protect it with an added layer of security.

 Still not convinced?
-Here are 3 reasons why encryption matters
+Here are 3 reasons why encryption is important

 Even though you should encrypt the above-mentioned data (and more), it doesn't mean you will.
-In a recent article, Norton provides a few additional reasons as to why encrypting certain data at home or work is important for overall security.
+In a recent article, Norton provides a few additional reasons as to why encryption is important for overall security of certain data at work or home:

 - Internet privacy concerns DO exist